 - Teach parents and parenting champions age-appropriate ways of talking to children about healthy sexuality as it relates to Scripture.

 - Describe the spiritual and emotional effects of pornography and sex outside of marriage.

 - Demonstrate the critical thinking skills needed to evaluate, critique and synthesize current research on sexuality and offer resources for parents and teenagers.

 - Explain the significance of the cultural, historical and spiritual contexts of sexuality.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge (Dr. Dobson’s assigned works and/or the core text, as well as video/audio content).
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 200 words.